mroshan5722/Dubai_UG-6/README.md

 Error: Permission denied for `kaggle.json`: Ensure the correct permissions are set for `kaggle.json`:

 For Mac/Linux: `chmod 600 ~/.kaggle/kaggle.json`
-For Windows: Make sure the file is placed in the correct directory and is not write-protected.
+For Windows: Make sure the file is placed in the correct directory and is not write-protected. <br>

 ### Summary of Commands:
 **For Mac/Linux:**